forsaoss/cc-ol/open-library-api-use-case.md

    ```
    q=author_key:AUTHKEY AND ddc_sort:DDC AND NOT title_sort:(TITLE1 OR TITLE2 OR ...
 OR TITLEN)&fields=key,author_key,author_name,first_publish_year,ddc_sort,number_of_pages_median,editions,editions.key,editions.title_sort,editions.isbn
    ```
-   Update your cache object with the desired Work-level and Edition-level metdata.
+   Update your cache object with the desired Work-level and Edition-level metadata.
 5. If exact number of pages is needed you can iterate over your books in your cache object and use the Edition key (Book ID) in a call to the [Books API](#open-library-books-api) to get the exact page count.
 Note that this will cost an extra API call per book!
 6. Iterate over your books in your cache object and use the Cover ID to make a call to the [Covers API](#open-library-covers-api) to pull the medium image.
 7. Write the book metadata from your cache object in whatever format you desire (CSV, etc).

 An example implementation written in Python is linked below.
 The script requires the Python [requests](https://pypi.org/project/requests/) module which you can install with `pip` in your Python environment.
 Execute the script without any arguments for further information about what it does and how to run it.

-:warning: The script is a proof-of-concent only and is entirely unsupported.
+:warning: The script is a proof-of-concept only and is entirely unsupported.

 [Open Library API POC](ol-poc.py)